ombegov/zerotrust/_pages/01-omb-zt-strategy.md

 steps agencies must take to enable their journey toward a highly mature zero trust architecture.
-This recognizes that each agency is currently at a different state of maturity, and ensures flexibility and agility for implementing required actions over a defined time horizon.The strategy also seeks to achieve efficiencies for common needs by calling for government-wide shared services, where relevant.
+This recognizes that each agency is currently at a different state of maturity, and ensures flexibility and agility for implementing required actions over a defined time horizon.
+The strategy also seeks to achieve efficiencies for common needs by calling for government-wide shared services, where relevant.